ColonolNutty/CustomPuppetMaster/README.md

 # CustomPuppetMaster
-This is my modifications to Puppet Master from LoversLab
+This is my modifications to Puppet Master version 17 from LoversLab